12 Best Vegan Steak Brands and Recipes

 Vegan Philly Cheesesteak

-Wit or witout is the only question when you have a mega-meaty cheesesteak piled high with… Shredded oyster mushrooms?!
+Wit or without is the only question when you have a mega-meaty cheesesteak piled high with…shredded oyster mushrooms?!
 You bet!
 For the record, this vegan cheese steak uses melted vegan provolone, rather than questionable cheez wiz in a can.

 Two mushroom Philly cheesesteaks.